status-im/swarms/ideas/87-new-protocol.md

 * We have protocol versioning, so we can say that for example release 0.9.15 and 0.9.16 are using the same protocol version v1, so are fully compatible and people can communicate with each other.
 * Cutting the app data consumption by significant amount (optimistic but not unrealistic proposal is 1/3 of the current data consumption)
 * All currently identified security flaws on protocol level are fixed
-* Generally better user experience (hard to quantify that)

 ## Supporting Role Communication